kris-ellery/web-starter-kit-gulp/README.md

 ### Vendors

 Bundle vendor files to `./build/vendors`.
-You can install new client-side vendors using Bower, then reference appropriate files in `./src/vendors/bundle.js` and `./src/vendors/bundle.min.js`.
+You can install new client-side vendors using npm, then reference appropriate files in `./src/vendors/bundle.js` and `./src/vendors/bundle.min.js`.
 Web Starter Kit comes with jQuery example.

 Run: `gulp vendors`